 Back Pain and The Role of The Back Muscles

 If we’re keeping consistent with the current literature, it’s best to think that all of the muscles in the abdomen and lower back each play a part in protecting your spine during different tasks.
 The abdominal hollow is not really the best strategy to protect your spine during activity, but it may be a helpful exercise to use on occasion as a way to practice activating some of our deeper muscles.
 There is literature to support the use of the abdominal brace as a way to help protect your back during various activities.

 Proper Exercises for Back Pain

-The proper exercises for your back pain depends on your diagnosis.
-Although the aforementioned exercises are generally understood as safe, evidence based exercises for low back pain, it is always recommended that you consult with a knowledgeable practitioner who can tailor a plan specific to your condition.
+The proper exercises for your back pain depend on your diagnosis.
+Although the aforementioned exercises are generally understood as safe, evidence-based exercises for low back pain, it is always recommended that you consult with a knowledgeable practitioner who can tailor a plan specific to your condition.
 The exercises that a chiropractor would recommend for lower back pain are usually the same as physiotherapy lower back exercises.
 For lower back pain treatment, chiropractic and physiotherapy are both great options.
-For more information or to schedule an appointment please call us at 905.220.7858 or email us at firstname.lastname@example.org
+For more information or to schedule an appointment, please call us at 905.220.7858 or email us at email@example.com